prebuild/prebuild/README.md

 upload = <github-token>
 ```

-Note that `--upload` will only upload the targets that was built and stored in `./prebuilds`, so `prebuild -u <github-token> -pb 2.4.0` will only upload the binary for the `2.4.0` target.
+Note that `--upload` will only upload the targets that was built and stored in `./prebuilds`, so `prebuild -u <github-token> -b 2.4.0` will only upload the binary for the `2.4.0` target.

 You can use `prebuild --upload-all` to upload all files from the `./prebuilds` folder.